nisemono0/yazi-plugins/enhanced-ui.yazi/README.md

 # enhanced-ui.yazi
-Add some ui elements I like having to `yazi` (mimics ranger header)
+Add some ui elements I like having to `yazi`

 ## Installation
 ```sh